-1. Safety and Tolerability as Measured by Number of Participants with Adverse Events occupancy in healthy subjects.
+1. Safety and Tolerability as Measured by Number of Participants with Adverse Events

+Study Design: This is a Phase 1B, open label study designed to evaluate the dopamine receptor occupancy in healthy subjects.
 There will be 4 cohorts consisting of 4 subjects each.
-Eligible subjects from Cohort 1 will receive 1 dose of LB-102 on Day 1.
-Subjects in the final cohort will be dosed for 4 days BID (Days 1-4) and 1 day QD (Day 5 AM; i.e. a total of 9 doses) on an inpatient basis.
+Eligible subjects from Cohorts 1-3 will receive 1 dose of LB-102 on Day 1.
+Subjects in the final cohort will be dosed for 4 days BID (Days 1-4) and 1 day QD (Day 5 AM; i.e., a total of 9 doses) on an inpatient basis.
 This will be an open label study.
 Blood samples for PK and safety assessments will be collected at Screening, immediately pre-dose, and during/before/after PET scan.
 Subjects enrolled in the inpatient cohort will be monitored daily.
 Follow-up after discharge will consist of a phone call the evening of discharge and the next day to check on subjects.
+There will be a Pregnancy Follow-Up telephone call to determine whether female subjects of childbearing or the female partners of a male subjects (that are not surgically sterile) are pregnant 30 days after the final LB-102 dose.
 This will be an adaptive study and doses in Cohorts 2-4 will be determined after PET data from Cohort 1 are obtained.